andela-cnwankwo/document-management-system/README.md

 Requests to protected routes are validated using the generated token.

 ## Installation
+Follow the steps below to run the application locally.
+N:B. Ensure all requirements are installed. (see requirements session.)
 - *Steps*:
     - Clone this repository by running the command on the terminal: `git clone https://github.com/andela-cnwankwo/document-management-system.git`
     - Navigate to the project folder and install the packages/modules using: `npm install`
+    - Create a new postgres database (`Requires postgres installed`)
+    - Update the `.env.sample` file with your database information and rename it to `.env`
     - Start the server by running: `npm start`
     - Use an API testing platform ( `e.g. Postman `) to test the endpoints ( `see endpoints below` )